v2thegreat/Generating-Partitions/README.md

 Considering this, I wanted to try to optimize it as much as I could in Python and hence gain a better understanding of Python.

 Also, because its Python, so why the hell not?

+## Why use Multi-Threading?

+Why do one thing at a time?